acts-project/acts/README.md

 Release versions follow [semantic versioning](https://semver.org/spec/v2.0.0.html) to indicate whether a new version contains breaking changes within the public API.
-Which parts of the code are part of the public API and are subject to the semantic versioning rules is outlined in the [versioning and public API documentation](docs/versioning.rst).
+Currently, only a limited part of the visible API is considered the public API and subject to the semantic versioning rules.
+The details are outlined in the [versioning and public API documentation](docs/versioning.rst).

 ## Repository organization